Taiwanese F-16 fighter makes emergency landing in Hawaii | Business

 The pilot was not identified and was not seriously injured, said the officials, who spoke on condition of anonymity to discuss details prior to the completion of the investigation.

-The U.S. has programs to retrofit and upgrade older models of the F-16 for Taiwan, as well as plans to deliver new models of the aircraft.
+The US has programmes to retrofit and upgrade older models of the F-16 for Taiwan, as well as plans to deliver new models of the aircraft.
 It wasn't clear if the fighter jet was new or an older version.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)